-Currently Zcoin can be mined by CPU and also Nvidia and AMD GPUs.
+Currently Zcoin can be mined by CPU and GPUs.

-Before you begin, make sure you have an Zcoin (XZC) address where you want your mining payouts to go to.
-You do that by downloading a Zcoin wallet and syncing it.
+Before you begin, make sure you have a Zcoin (XZC) address where you want your mining payouts to go to.
+To get one, download a Zcoin wallet and sync it with the network.

 The guide is meant for Windows users though Linux users can easily adapt it.

 Step 1: Getting your Miners